Last updated: 27 January 2023

 Whilst there have been increases in cycling and active travel, 44% of residents have said they want more information to be provided on walking and cycling routes to help them to navigate and explore the borough.

 The pandemic shone a light on the importance of community solidarity, and we witnessed inspiring moments.
 However, during the subsequent lockdown, there was an increase in crime within the borough, alongside more complaints made to the Council concerning anti-social behaviour.
 Circumstances and needs also meant 1,967 households required emergency food parcels from the Council’s Community Help Network.

 There are residents who do not feel a sense of belonging and have told us that they feel isolated.
-Some do not experience strong links with their communities, or consider themselves part of their neighbourhood.
-For certain groups, such as residents under 35, those with a limiting long-term illness and residents from ethnic minority backgrounds, they are less likely to feel a sense of connection to their local community.
+Some do not experience strong links with their communities or consider themselves part of their neighbourhood.
+Certain groups, such as residents under 35, those with a limiting long-term illness, and residents from ethnic minority backgrounds, are less likely to feel a sense of connection to their local community.

 I can honestly say this has been the worst time in my life … my whole life has been turned upside down.
 I haven’t seen family and friends, I haven’t really felt that sense of community some people talk about.

 Impacts of COVID-19 on the community in numbers:

 - 3x: The amount of anti-social behaviour complaints the council received in lockdown more than tripled compared to 2019.